davidcarlisle/ll/en/lesson-06.md

 ## Defining commands

-Sometimes you need a command specific to your document, either some functionality not found in the available packages or simply a cpmmand to enter a common expression that is used multiple times.
+Sometimes you need a command specific to your document, either some functionality not found in the available packages or simply a command to enter a common expression that is used multiple times.

 The following example shows a command to produce keywords with a